Neutral Atom Qubits

 SDT’s Partnership with KRISS, Korea University and LG Electronics

-In December 2024, SDT formed a four-party partnership with KRISS (Korea Research Institute of Standards and Science), Korea University, and LG Electronics, aimed at advancing research and development and commercializing neutral atom quantum computing technology.
-This agreement will establish an industry-academia-research cooperation system, involving leading domestic experts, and accelerate the development of neutral atom-based quantum computing technology
+In December 2024, SDT signed a partnership agreement with KRISS, Korea University, and LG Electronics aimed at the research and development and commercialization of neutral atom quantum computer technology.
+Through this agreement, we plan to establish an industry-academia-research collaboration system involving the country's top experts and accelerate the research and development of neutral atom-based quantum computer technology.

-5, 10th Floor, Teheran-ro 44-gil, Gangnam-gu, Seoul, 06211 (Yeoksam-dong, Daeya Building)
+10F, 5, Teheran-ro 44-gil, Gangnam-gu, Seoul, Republic of Korea 06211

 English